Los Angeles DMV Hearing Attorneys

 The documents you can request in the discovery are the same documents that the administrative hearing officer will be using in your case.
 If you have an attorney present, they will be given an opportunity to contest the evidence in the hopes of getting your suspension withdrawn.

 Issues Addressed at the DMV Hearing

-Listed below are potential points of argument at the DMV hearing:
+Listed below are potential points of argument at the APS hearing:

-- Was there "reasonable suspicion" for the law enforcement official to pull you over?
+- Was there "reasonable suspicion" for law enforcement officers to pull you over?
 Many people are pulled over under suspicion of drunk driving for "weaving" even if within the confines of a single lane.
 Per California case law, weaving can be a legitimate reason to pull a person over, but only if it was prominent and occurred for a substantial distance.